rajasegar/awesome-htmx/README.md

 - [fasthx](https://volfpeter.github.io/fasthx/) - HTMX utility with decorator syntax for FastAPI that works with any templating engine (Jinja included).
 - [ludic](https://github.com/paveldedik/ludic) - Lightweight framework for building dynamic HTML pages in pure Python with HTMX.
 - [Bootify.io](https://bootify.io) - Create Spring Boot apps with Thymeleaf and htmx in the browser.
+- [HTMX for ⚡️ fiber](https://github.com/ZEISS/fiber-htmx) - 🔨Write HTML and HTMX applications in pure Go using ⚡️ fiber.
+And lot more ...

 ## Videos